control-toolbox/MedicalResonanceImaging.jl/docs/src/saturation.md

 ## Direct method

 We start to solve the problem with a direct method.
-The problem is transcribed into a NLP optimization problem thanks to the package `OptimalControl.jl`.
-The NLP problem is then solved by the well-known solver `ipopt` thanks to the package `NLPModelsIpopt.jl`.
+The problem is transcribed into a NLP optimization problem by OptimalControl.
+The NLP problem is then solved by the well-known solver Ipopt thanks to NLPModelsIpopt.

 We first start with a coarse grid, with only 50 points.
 We provide an init to get a solution in the domain $y \le 0$.

 ```@example main
 using NLPModelsIpopt